sonro/varj/CONTRIBUTING.md

 ### MSRV

-The current minimum supported Rust version of this project is [1.56.1][MSRV].
+Please see the [readme][MSRV] for the current minimum supported rust version.
 If your change requires a newer version we are open to upgrading.

 ## Commit messages